AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Artificial Society

-Here, $w_{0}^{(j)}$ is the base wage for the occupation.
-The function $\Phi(\cdot)$ is a non-negative and non-decreasing function that translates the rising knowledge threshold into a wage premium, signifying that higher entry barriers command greater compensation \cite{becker1962investment, mincer1974schooling}. $\delta_t \in [-\bar{\delta}, \bar{\delta}]$ represents a bounded, short-term adjustment factor (e.g., reflecting temporary labor market shocks or policy interventions).
+where $\Phi(\cdot)$ is a non-decreasing function translating a rising knowledge threshold into a wage premium, so that higher entry barriers command greater compensation \cite{becker1962investment,mincer1974schooling}, and $\delta_t\in[-\bar\delta,\bar\delta]$ is a bounded short-term adjustment reflecting temporary labor-market shocks.
+This dual-regime structure mirrors real world labor market segmentation \cite{doeringer2020internal}, keeping compensation for competitive occupations aligned with evolving societal capabilities while the static component anchors expectations and guarantees a minimum livelihood.
+The tier catalog in Appendix~\ref{app:environment-catalogs} marks which occupations follow each regime.

-This dual-regime structure, which combines a stable, static floor with a responsive, dynamic component, is designed to mirror real-world labor market segmentation \cite{doeringer2020internal}.
-As articulated in Equation~\eqref{eq:wage_dynamic}, compensation for competitive occupations rises in tandem with aggregate skill levels.
-This mechanism ensures that wages remain aligned with evolving societal capabilities, thereby sustaining incentives for human capital investment.
-Simultaneously, the static wage component provides essential income stability for lower-tier workers, anchoring expectations and guaranteeing a minimum livelihood.
-This hybrid design balances structural predictability with endogenous responsiveness, allowing for a more robust and credible long-horizon analysis of policy impacts, inequality dynamics, and labor market evolution.